radiantlogic-v8/documentation-new/documentation/context-builder-guide/view-designer.md

 2. Click Select to choose a schema file.
 On the Database Schemas tab, select the Northwind file and click OK.

-3. Select the Northwind label in the view definition and click the New Container button on the right.
+3. Select the Northwind label in the view definition and click New Container on the right.

 ![New Container ](Media/Image4.52.jpg)

-Figure 52: New Container
+Figure 53: New Container

 4. Expand below the root node and select the APP.CUSTOMERS object and click OK.

-5. In the view definition, select the Customers container and click the New Container button on the right.
+5. In the view definition, select the Customers container and click New Container on the right.

 6. Expand below APP.CUSTOMERS and choose APP.ORDERS and click OK.